PHP Contact Form with jQuery AJAX

 }

-We have seen this code when we saw about PHP contact form tutorial without AJAX or jQuery.
+We saw this code in the PHP contact form tutorial without AJAX or jQuery.

 <?php